Picktooth/DSE-Intro-Refactor/README.md

 **Summary:**

 The refactored version is easier to read, maintain, and extend.
 It follows best practices for Python project structure, making it more suitable for future development or adaptation to new tasks.
+Anyone looking to look through these files should have a good idea of what it was I was trying to do and I should be able to come back to this some years down the line and understand what I was doing.